-- Uprating to the applicable amounts in line with the prescribed scheme but with the exception of non-dependent deduction for working age which will remain at £5.00 for 23/24 for all cases. - Align with Housing Benefit regulations for Ukrainian Refugees regarding habitual residence to allow the payment of council tax support. - Adopt the prescribed scheme for Mixed Aged Couples. - Adopt any other changes within the prescribed scheme in accordance with the statutory instrument published in January 2023. - Current funding of £20,000 from the Welfare Reform Fund is continued to be set aside in 2023/2024 for hardship cases.
+- Uprating to the applicable amounts in line with the prescribed scheme but with the exception of non-dependent deduction for working age which will remain at £5.00 for 23/24 for all cases. - Align with Housing Benefit regulations for Ukrainian Refugees regarding habitual residence to allow the payment of council tax support. - Adopt the prescribed scheme for Mixed Aged Couples. - Adopt any other changes within the prescribed scheme in accordance with the statutory instrument due to be published in January 2023. - Current funding of £20,000 from the Welfare Reform Fund is continued to be set aside in 2023/2024 for hardship cases. - The Committee recommends to Full Council that it continues with a Council Tax Reduction banded scheme and approves all other changes proposed on 22nd February 2023 date.

-2.0 Purpose of Report
+2. Purpose of Report

-- 2.1 The Finance and Management Committee at its meeting on 12 January 2023, have recommended that a banded scheme for Council Tax Reduction is continued for 2023/2024 following its successful implementation in 2022/2023. - 2.2 In addition, the Committee have recommended the following amendments to the scheme:
+2.1 To recommend to committee that a banded scheme for Council Tax Reduction is continued for 2023/2024 following its successful implementation in 2022/2023.

-- Uprating to the applicable amounts in line with the prescribed scheme but with the exception of non-dependent deduction for working age which will remain at £5.00 for 23/24 for all cases. - Align with Housing Benefit regulations for Ukrainian Refugees regarding habitual residence to allow the payment of council tax support. - Adopt the prescribed scheme for Mixed Aged Couples. - Adopt any other changes within the prescribed scheme in accordance with the statutory instrument published in January 2023.
+- 2.2 To recommend to committee that they approve the following amendments to the scheme; - Uprating to the applicable amounts in line with the prescribed scheme but with the exception of non-dependent deduction for working age which will remain at £5.00 for 23/24 for all cases. - Align with Housing Benefit regulations for Ukrainian Refugees regarding habitual residence to allow the payment of council tax support. - Adopt the prescribed scheme for Mixed Aged Couples. - Adopt any other changes within the prescribed scheme in accordance with the statutory instrument due to be published in January 2023.